Soon, many Americans will be gathering for one of the biggest annual sporting events – Super Bowl Sunday.

 I was working as an office temp with a non-profit organization called the Asset Management Council (while teaching piano part-time).
 I did some marketing for them and then helped manage and prepare their annual conference.

-Since it was held at the MCG (Melbourne Cricket Ground), the theme was sports-focused.
+The theme was sports-focused since it was held at the MCG (Melbourne Cricket Ground).
 The speaker was Tim Watson who apparently is/was a revered AFL (Australia Rules Football League) hero.
 (P.S.
 Did you know that Australia Rules Football a.k.a.
 “Footy,” isn’t like American football at all?)

 If you’re interested in learning more about Footy you may check out the podcast Footy for Two.